-Bone meal is a nutrient-rich formulation that is typically made by steaming and grinding piles of animal bones.
+Bone meal is a nutrient-rich formulation that is typically made by steaming and grinding animal bones.
 It can fortify the soil with high levels of phosphorus, potassium, nitrogen, and calcium.
-Head over to this informative guide to find out how and when to use bone meal in the garden!
+If you want to know How To Make Bone Meal Fertilizer At Home, then keep on reading!

 Step 1.
 Clean the Bones